 Easton, PA 18042

 The number of transfer credits a student receives at Lafayette is calculated based on the system used by the affiliated US institution that manages the study abroad program.
 If the program uses a course-based system, then one course abroad will typically transfer as one full credit (one course) at Lafayette.
-If it is a semester credit-hour system, a 4-credit course is typically equivalent to 1 full Lafayette credit, and a 3-credit course will typically count as 0.75 Lafayette credits.
-Lafayette students are expected to carry a four course credit load or a 15-16 semester credit-hour load while abroad.
+If it is a semester credit-hour system, a 4-credit course is typically equivalent to 1 full Lafayette credit, and a 3-credit course will typically count as 0.80 Lafayette credits (effective fall 2022).
+Lafayette students are expected to carry a four-course credit load or a 15-16 semester credit-hour load while abroad.
 If all or most of the courses a student plans to take abroad are 3-credit (semester-hour) courses, the student will have to take 5 courses to carry a full load.
 Any variations must be approved by the Director of International and Off-Campus Education and the Lafayette Registrar.

 Each interim course is coded in the course catalog as fulfilling some requirements (e.g., Common Course of Study requirements such as GM1, GM2, LANG, SS, H, NS, etc.; or interdisciplinary program requirements such as Asian Studies, Classical Civilizations, etc.).
 That information can be found on the Banner catalog, or on the program brochure pages.
 Please see the Interim Programs page for more information.